canyoldas0/canyoldas0/README.md

 - 🔭  I work at TicketSwap as an iOS Engineer.

-- 💻  Working on discovery & browsing events to improve users' experience every day!

-- ✂️   I've worked with UIKit, currently cooking with SwiftUI
+- ✂️   I've worked with UIKit, currently cooking with SwiftUI.
+Nope, I don't miss UIKit :)

 - 🎚️  I sometimes find myself doing nerdy things with micro-controllers.

-- 📫 How to reach me **can.yoldas0@outlook.com**
+- 📫 How to reach me **canyoldas1997@gmail.com**